hiperwalk/hiperwalk/docs/tutorial/quantum_walk_models.rst

 the label of a state within the computational basis corresponds to an arc.
-You can use either the arc notation, which involves specifying the arc's tail and head, or the arc label (an integer).
+You can use either the arc notation, which involves specifying the arc's tail and head, or the arc number (an integer).
 Please refer to the Graph class for correct arc labeling guidelines.

 >>> state = coined.ket(5, 6)